chfrank-cgn/FOM/README.md

 - in "SOP" you'll find sample Python code for the Skriptsprachen Programmieren class, lovingly handcrafted in vi and python
 - in "ML" you'll find some Machine Learning snippets for a class at Largy College, also loving handcrafted in vi and python
 - in "AD" you'll find sample Java code for the Algorithmen & Datenstrukuren class, lovingly handcrafted in vi and javac
+- in "VS" you'll find a presentation for the Vorbereitungsseminar class, lovingly handcrafted in VS Code and markdown

 Enjoy!